syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below codes to implement the interface in Android renderer project.
+Refer to the following code to implement the interface in Android renderer project.

 {% tabs %}
 {% highlight c# %}